Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Introduction

-In light of the wide applications of the double sparse structure, various computationally-feasible methods have been studied.
-For example, \cite{huang2009group, breheny2009penalized, huang2012selective} proposed a framework called bi-level selection to develop efficient algorithms for solving the linear regression under double sparsity. \cite{simon2013sparse} extended the ordinary Lasso \cite{T1996} and group lasso \cite{Y2006} to the double sparse case.
-They considered combining these two types of penalties simultaneously to achieve the double sparsity of the solutions and called this approach as sparse group lasso.
-Some remarkable approaches have been developed to accelerate the convergence of sparse group lasso \cite{ida2019fast, zhang2020efficient}.
-However, although the methods mentioned above have demonstrated promising performance in practice\cite{breheny2009penalized, chatterjee2012sparse, zhang2020efficient}, the comprehensive theoretical analysis is still an urgent issue to be solved.
-Recently, \cite{cai2019sparse} conducted a detailed statistical analysis for sparse group lasso.
-They established the minimax lower bounds of the estimation error for the double sparse linear regression.
-Moreover, they proved that the sparse group lasso achieved an optimal minimax rate of convergence in a range of moderate settings.
-However, they focused their attention on the double sparse structure over $\ell_0$-ball rather than under the general sparsity such as the soft sparsity.
-For this theoretical study, a notable and comprehensive work is \cite{raskutti2011minimax}, in which they investigated the minimax rates of estimation error for high-dimensional linear regression model over $\ell_q$-balls.
+Recently, \cite{cai2019sparse} conducted an in-depth statistical analysis of the sparse group lasso, establishing minimax lower bounds on the estimation error for double sparse linear regression.
+They also demonstrated that the sparse group lasso achieves an optimal minimax rate of convergence under moderate settings.
+However, their focus was primarily on the double sparse structure over the $\ell_0(\ell_0)$-ball, rather than considering more general sparsity structures such as soft sparsity.
+Notably, \cite{raskutti2011minimax} extensively investigated the minimax rates of estimation error for high-dimensional linear regression models over $\ell_q$-balls, providing theoretical insights into the general sparsity case.